 Obsessing about the future not only distracts you from the present but it also starts creating the future you’re so busy stressing about.

-A wise man once asked Gottham Buddha how to be happy and enlightened and the Buddha answered with: “In your tasting let the only be tasting, in your seeing let there only be seeing, in your hearing let there only be hearing.”
+A wise man once asked Gottham Buddha how to be happy and wise , the Buddha answered.
+“In your tasting let the only be tasting, in your seeing let there only be seeing, in your hearing let there only be hearing.”

 Full disclosure: I’m a yoga fanatic.